sparsh-ai/recohut/01-foundations/language/pyspark/README.md

 ```

 In this example, the filter operation on the DataFrame is not executed until the count() action is called.
 This allows Spark to optimize the execution plan by analyzing the entire lineage of operations before executing them.

+## Using Filter and Where on DataFrame

+The `where()` and `filter()` methods are used to select rows from a DataFrame based on one or more conditions.
+Both methods are used to filter data based on a specified condition, and they are often used interchangeably.

+The `where()` method is a synonym for the `filter()` method, and they have the same syntax.

+## Different Types of Joins in PySpark

+There are several types of joins in PySpark, including inner join, outer join, left join, right join, and cross join.

+The most commonly used join in PySpark is the inner join, which returns only the rows that have matching keys in both DataFrames.

+## Using Union and Union All on DataFrames

+In PySpark, `union()` and `unionAll()` are methods used to combine two or more DataFrames vertically, i.e., they stack rows from one DataFrame on top of another.

+The main difference between the two methods is that `union()` removes duplicate rows, while `unionAll()` retains all rows.

+## Working with Columns Using withColumn

+In PySpark, `withColumn()` is a method used to add a new column to a DataFrame or replace an existing column with a modified version.

+The method takes two parameters: the name of the new column, and an expression that defines the values for the new column.

+## Where to Use withColumnRenamed

+In PySpark, `withColumnRenamed()` is a method used to rename a column in a DataFrame.

+The method takes two parameters: the current name of the column, and the new name of the column.

+## Aggregation and Filtering Using groupBy

+In PySpark, `groupBy()` is a method used to group rows of a DataFrame based on one or more columns, and apply aggregation functions on each group.

+This method is useful for summarizing and analyzing data based on certain criteria.

+## How to Clean your Data Using drop

+In PySpark, `drop()` is a method used to remove one or more columns from a DataFrame.

+The method takes one or more column names as parameters and returns a new DataFrame with the specified columns removed.

+## How to Pivot in PySpark

+In PySpark, `pivot()` is a method used to transform a DataFrame from a long format to a wide format, by rotating values from a column into separate columns.

+This method is useful for summarizing and analyzing data in a different format.

+## Eliminate Duplicate Data with distinct

+In PySpark, `distinct()` is a method used to return a DataFrame with distinct rows based on all columns or a subset of columns.

+## How to Use map and mapPartitions

+In PySpark, `map()` and `mapPartitions()` are methods used to transform the data in an RDD (Resilient Distributed Dataset).

+The `map()` method applies a function to each element of an RDD and returns a new RDD with the transformed elements.

+The `mapPartitions()` method applies a function to each partition of an RDD and returns a new RDD with the transformed partitions.
+This method is more efficient than `map()` when the function you're applying to each element of the RDD requires some setup or teardown work.

+## What are foreach and foreachPartition

+In PySpark, `foreach()` and `foreachPartition()` are methods used to perform actions on each element of an RDD.

+The `foreach()` method applies a function to each element of an RDD, without returning any result.
+It is typically used for side effects, such as writing the elements to a file or a database.

+The `foreachPartition()` method applies a function to each partition of an RDD, instead of each element.
+This method is useful when you need to perform some expensive initialization or teardown work for each partition, such as establishing a database connection or opening a file.

+## Understanding Data Structures Using StructType and StructField

+In PySpark, `StructType` and `StructField` are classes used to define the schema of a DataFrame.

+`StructType` is a class that represents a schema, which is a collection of `StructField` objects.
+A schema defines the structure of a DataFrame, including the names, data types, and nullable flags of its columns.

+## What are UDFs in PySpark

+In PySpark, `UDF` stands for User-Defined Function, which is a feature that allows users to define their own functions and apply them to Spark data frames or RDDs.

+UDFs are useful when you need to apply a custom transformation to your data that is not available in Spark’s built-in functions.
+For example, you might want to apply a complex calculation or perform a text processing task that is not covered by Spark’s standard library.

+## Collect vs Select in PySpark Best Practices

+In PySpark, `collect()` and `select()` are methods used to extract data from a DataFrame or RDD.

+`collect()` is a method that returns all the data from a DataFrame or RDD as a list in the driver program.
+This method should be used with caution because it can potentially cause the driver program to run out of memory if the data is too large.

+`select()` is a method that returns a new DataFrame with only the specified columns.
+This method is used to filter the data and reduce the amount of data that needs to be processed.

 ## Caching